-The best estimate liability represents the unit reserves plus the present value of future benefits, in excess of the unit reserves, to be paid to the policyholders or on behalf of the policyholders and related expenses less the present value of future charges deducted from the unit-linked account.
+The BEL represents the unit reserves plus the present value of future benefits, in excess of the unit reserves, to be paid to the policyholders or on behalf of the policyholders and related expenses less the present value of future charges deducted from the unit-linked account.

-Key assumptions used in calculating the best estimate liability include:
+Key assumptions used in calculating the BEL include:

-- Expected future economic conditions (including risk-free interest rates, inflation rates and reinvestment rates); - Maintenance expenses and associated inflation; - · Mortality / morbidity rates based on selected published actuarial mortality tables; and - Lapse rates based on expected surrender experience.
+- Expected future economic conditions (including risk-free interest rates, inflation rates and reinvestment rates); - Maintenance expenses and associated inflation; - Mortality / morbidity rates based on selected published actuarial mortality tables; and - · Lapse rates based on expected surrender experience.